WeTechHK/Universal-BCOS-DOC/source/develop/erc-20/index.md

 - an ounce of gold
 - and more...

-Such a powerful feature of Ethereum must be handled by a robust standard, right?
+Such a powerful feature of Universal BCOS must be handled by a robust standard, right?
 That's exactly where the ERC-20 plays its role!
 This standard allows developers to build token applications that are interoperable with other products and services.
 The ERC-20 standard is also used to provide additional functionality to [ether](/glossary/#ether).

 **What is ERC-20?**